-Number of Cores: i3 has two cores, i5 has 2 or 4 cores and i7 2 or 4 cores.
-However, a higher core doesn’t mean better performance.
+Number of Cores: i3 has two to four cores, i5 has 2 to 6 cores and i7 has 2 to 8 cores.
+A higher core count doesn’t mean better performance.
+If an application is capable of utilizing multiple cores, that is the only way more cores help.
 Intel has introduced features like Hyper-Threading and Turbo Boost that cannot be overlooked.
 But, the size of cache memory matters as well.

 Hyper-threading: Thread is a process in simple term.
 Usually, one core can perform one task (thread) at a time.
 But with hyper-threading, Intel can process two tasks in a single core.
 Which means the two physical cores act as four cores (virtual), thus increasing speed.
 So, your dual-core i3 will act like it has four cores.

 The Intel Core i3 series and the Intel Core i7 series support hyper-threading.
 The Intel Core i5 series (quad-core) does not support it (But, remember physical cores are better than virtual cores).

 Turbo Boost: If you buy i5 or i7, your processor can increase its clock speed (GHz) when needed.
 This is called Turbo Boost by Intel.
 For example, if you are playing a game and your system requires some extra power, Intel processor will activate Turbo Boost to make the game run smooth.
 Unfortunately, i3 doesn’t support Turbo Boost.